liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 And that dreadful civil war, which wounded so many, caused untold suffering, and claimed countless lives――

-Musica: \[The world has spent four hundred years carefully healing those old wounds.
-But the half-elf stirred things up by challenging a battle they had no hope of winning, and once again, blood has been spilled;
-it's just too much.\]
+Musica: \[The world has spent four hundred years carefully healin' those old wounds.
+But the half-elf stirred things up by challengin' a battle they had no hope of winnin', and once again, blood's been spilled; it's just too much.\]

 ――Musica was afraid of that happening again.